SEBA-Smart-Services/smartnet/batman_mesh_network/setup.md

 # SmartNet wireless mesh node setup

-These instructions take new users through the process of setting up the wireless mesh network using BATMAN.
+These instructions take new users through the process of setting up the wireless mesh network using BATMAN which is accessible via LAN through a bridge connection.
 The simple batman mesh network, was created for the hyrax PCP-105 running OpenWrt version xxxx.
-If you run into any difficulties or require further details please refer to intellidesign user reference manual for hyrax PCP-105 (DOC: HYR03001).
+If you run into any difficulties or require further details please refer to intellidesign user reference manual for hyrax PCP-105 (DOC: HYR03001) or the documentation for [Openwrt](https://openwrt.org/).

 ## OpenWrt Device